hai-vr/documentation/docs/basis/hvr/face-tracking/index.md

 <HaiVideo src="./img/mpVLTgE5UD-trimmed.mp4"></HaiVideo>

 :::danger
-The face tracking implementation **does not use the Animator system**; do not use face tracking templates designed for VRC, they won't do anything and might even interfere with the operation.
+The face tracking implementation **does not use the Animator system**.
+Don't use face tracking animator templates designed for VRC, they won't do anything and might even interfere with the operation as execution order is not explicitly defined.
 :::

 - Create a new GameObject inside your avatar.
 Give it a name of your choice, like *FaceTracking*.